xiaoxiao921/SharpMenu/README.md

 A mod menu base in C# for Grand Theft Auto V.
 Strictly for educational purposes.

-This is largely based on BigBaseV2.
+This is **largely** based on [BigBaseV2 from spankerincrease](https://bitbucket.org/gir489/bigbasev2-fix/) and [YimMenu from Yimura](https://github.com/Yimura/YimMenu), please check them out.

-Right now, fiber pool, native invoking, and hooks are the features, this is very wip.
+Right now, fiber pool, native invoking, hooks and barebone ImGui are the features, this is very wip.

 ## Structure
 SharpHost is C++ library that you inject in the target process, its here for hosting the net6 coreclr runtime.